Coastguards Lantern, Jury's Gap, East Sussex

-The newly equipped open plan kitchen/dining room has everything you’ll need to prepare lovely meals, including a beautiful Range cooker, Nespresso Coffee Machine, breakfast bar and farmhouse dining table.
+The open plan kitchen/dining room has everything you’ll need to prepare lovely meals, including a beautiful Range cooker, Nespresso Coffee Machine, breakfast bar and farmhouse dining table.
 Why not visit Rye and buy locally caught seafood fresh from the boat?
 Or some Romney Marsh lamb from the local butchers?
 Beside The Sea Holidays will be more than happy to recommend our favourites!

 The large, comfortable master bedroom has a super king-size bed and unspoilt views over the sheep-studded marsh where the local smugglers plied their trade.

-The second bedroom has two 3ft beds and a stunning view of the sea, plus a small flat screen TV with DVD, just in case you ever tire of watching the waves and sunset!
+The second bedroom has two 3ft beds and sea view, plus a small flat screen TV with DVD, just in case you ever tire of watching the waves and sunset!